Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Introduction

 \section{Introduction}

 Nowadays, AI has grown to be successful in solving complex real-life problems such as decision support in healthcare systems, advanced control in automation systems, robotics, and telecommunications.
 Numerous existing mobile applications incorporate AI modules that leverage user's data for personalized services such as Gboard mobile keyboard on Android, QuickType keyboard, and the vocal classifier for Siri on iOS \cite{FL_advances}.
 By exploiting the unique features and personalized characteristics of users, these applications not only improve the personal experience of the users but also helps to better control over their devices.
-Moreover, the rising concern of data privacy in existing machine learning frameworks fueled a growing interest in developing distributed machine learning paradigms such as federated learning frameworks (FL) \cite{FL_advances, mcmahan2016communication, mocha2017, tran2019federated, pandey2020crowdsourcing, FL_TON2019, chen2019joint, fallah2020personalized, deng2020adaptiveFL, federatedSurvey2020, pandey2019incentivize}.
+Moreover, the rising concern of data privacy in existing machine learning frameworks fueled a growing interest in developing distributed machine learning paradigms such as federated learning frameworks (FL) \cite{FL_advances,mcmahan2016communication,mocha2017,tran2019federated,nguyen2020toward,pandey2020crowdsourcing,FL_TON2019,chen2019joint,fallah2020personalized,deng2020adaptiveFL,federatedSurvey2020}.
+FL was first introduced in \cite{mcmahan2016communication}, where the learning agents coordinate via a central server to train a global learning model in a distributed manner.
+These agents receive the global learning model from the central server and perform local learning based on their available datasets.
+Then, they send back the updated learning models to the server for updating the global model via an aggregation operation without revealing the private training data to the others.